avinashkarhana/ibm-log-analysis-log-export/README.md

 Both tools have their own pros and cons, and it is recommended to use the tool which suits your needs.

+> > Both the tools supports exporting logs in multiple formats Plain-Text, JSON, CSV, and EXCEL(XLSX).

 ### Python based tool

 - It is more reliable than the JavaScript based tool as it do not rely on UI for configuration.